Hundreds surrender as Islamic State nears defeat in last enclave

 The coalition said in an email earlier on Tuesday there were an estimated “few hundred” foreign Islamic State fighters remaining in Baghouz who had decided to fight to the end.

-The Baghouz enclave was pounded overnight with barrages of rockets, and fires raged inside, but the situation was calm on Tuesday morning.
+The Baghouz enclave had been pounded on Monday with barrages of rockets, but the situation calmed on Tuesday morning before the intense bombardment resumed.

 “The operation is over, or as good as over, but requires a little more time to be completed practically on the ground,” SDF spokesman Kino Gabriel told al-Hadath TV.